Blowgun: Materials

 Darts are typically made of hardwoods to prevent cracking, although bamboo skewers can be used informally.
 The dart's fletch can be made of many materials, such as down, feather tips, and animal fur.
 Modern materials, such as aluminium or carbon-reinforced plastic, are also used.

-In Japan, the competition darts are made of cellophane rolled into a cone (Fukiya), topped with a non-pointed brass brad.
+In Japan, competition darts are made of cellophane rolled into a cone (Fukiya), topped with a non-pointed brass brad.
 The Japan Sports Fukiya Association JSFA has privatized the sport, and all materials must be purchased from them.
 International Fukiya Association IFA chairman H.Higuchi promotes worldwide blowgun rule cooperating with other countries.

-In other nations, the modified piano wire is used to make the 0.40 in cal and 0.50 in cal darts, with certain manufacturers making specialty darts for odd sized or larger caliber barrels (0.35 in cal, 0.625 in cal, 0.68 in cal, and 0.75 in cal).
+In other nations, modified piano wire is used to make the 0.40 in cal and 0.50 in cal darts, with certain manufacturers making specialty darts for odd sized or larger caliber barrels (0.35 in cal, 0.625 in cal, 0.68 in cal, and 0.75 in cal).

-Use of home-made darts in the larger sizes, or for hunting is common, utilizing bamboo skewers (1/8 and 1/4 in diameter), wire coat hangers, and even nails, or knitting needles.
+Use of home-made darts in the larger sizes or for hunting is common, utilizing bamboo skewers (1/8 and 1/4 in diameter), wire coat hangers, and even nails or knitting needles.